 - Should roaming charges be re-introduced, UK Government has legislated that charges are limited to £45 per monthly billing period unless the customer actively consents to continue spending.
 EU law is currently set to €50.

-- Free movement within the EU (excluding Ireland due to the Common Travel Area) will end on 1 January 2021.
+- Free movement within the EU (excluding Ireland due to the Common Travel Area) ended on 1 January 2021.

-- There is no work visa that applies to the whole Schengen area.
-A work visa does not count towards the 90 day limit in a 180-day rolling period for non-EU visa waiver nationals visiting the Schengen area, as it is subject to different rules.
+- There is no work permit/visa that applies to the whole Schengen area and a work permit/visa does not count towards the 90 days limit in a 180-day rolling period for non-EU visa waiver nationals visiting the Schengen area, as it is subject to different rules.

-- The EU Directive on Seasonal Workers covers the conditions of entry and residence of seasonal workers from non-EU countries but each country still determines whether to grant entry.
+- The EU Directive on Seasonal Workers covers the conditions of entry and residence of seasonal workers from non-EU countries but each country may determine whether to grant entry.
 Country specific information in relation to seasonal workers can be found here.

-- Further information from European Commission: Non-EU nationals, Work permits, Schengen visa waiver FAQ
+- Further information from European Commission: Non-EU nationals, Posted workers, Work permits

-- Freedom of movement for EU nationals in the UK will end at this time (except Irish or EU nationals resident in the UK prior to 1 January 2021).
+- The UK Government has introduced a new ‘points based’ immigration system which applies to all non-UK nationals (ending free movement for EU nationals except for Irish or EU nationals resident in the UK prior to 1 January 2021).

-- Immigration rules for visitors including permitted business activities can be found in Appendix 3.
+- Immigration rules for visitors including permitted business activities (where a visa is not required for up to 6 months per visit) can be found here.

-- For a stay lasting more than 90 days a residence permit or a long-stay visa from the national migration authorities of the host EU country will be required (excluding Ireland).
-For information on working please see section above.
+- For a stay lasting more than 90 days a residence permit or a long-stay visa from the national migration authorities of the host EU country may be required (excluding Ireland).
+Check UK Government foreign travel advice.

-- UK nationals will continue not to be subject to immigration restrictions to live in Ireland, in accordance with the Common Travel Area agreement between Ireland and the UK.
+- UK nationals continue to not be subject to immigration restrictions to live in Ireland, in accordance with the Common Travel Area agreement between Ireland and the UK.

 - All EU nationals (excluding Irish) resident in the UK before 1 January 2021 are required to apply to the EU Settlement Scheme before 30 June 2021.
 The scheme is free and only needs to be completed once.